askui/askui-dev-docs/docs/docs/suite/02-Components/AskUI-Controller.md

 first iteration of this feature uses the typical typing speed of a human.

 ### Android on Windows
 AskUI automation works on an Android device that is controlled from a Windows machine.
 It allows you to run a workflow on an Android device, including recording the session.
-Instructions how to setup the Android workflow can be found in our [documentation](../../general/04-Executing%20Automations/mobile-automation.md#android).
+Instructions on how to set up the Android workflow can be found in our [documentation](../../general/04-Executing%20Automations/mobile-automation.md).

 > Please also read the [known issues section](#known-issues).